 Raffles Medical Clinic – 51 Xuân Diệu, Quảng An, Tây Hồ, Hà Nội 700000, Vietnam Tel: 02439340666 – 02436762222 (24/7 Emergency Care Email: email@example.com

-Raffles is a Singapore based group, but they have offices throughout all of Asia.
-Besides their clinic in Hanoi, they also have clinics in Ho Chi Minh, and Vung Tau, Vietnam.
-They are usually open from 8 am to 8 pm every day, but they also provide support for 24 hours of emergency care.
+Raffles is a Singapore-based group, but they have offices throughout Asia.
+Besides their clinic in Hanoi, they also have clinics in Ho Chi Minh and Vung Tau, Vietnam.
+They are usually open from 8 am to 8 pm daily, but they also provide support for 24 hours of emergency care.

 Family Medical Practice – Hanoi, 298 I Kim Ma Street, Van Phuc Compound, Ba Dinh District, Hanoi, Vietnam Tel: +84 24 3843 0748, Fax: +84 24 3846 1750,

 Email: firstname.lastname@example.org, Family Medical Practice Emergency Number: (024) 3843 0748 (24/7 Emergency Care)